Gems does not accept independent entries and all must be registered with a studio.

 Mini 7 & under

-The age classification is determined as of Sept 15 prior to the competition year.
+The age classification is determined as of January 1st of the competition year.
 To determine the average age add all the ages of the performers in the routine together, then divide by the total number of dancers in the routine.
 Drop all decimal points and do not round up.

 Studio owners, directors, teachers, choreographers are not permitted to compete with any age level from their studio.